wp-plugins/wp-gallery-custom-links/readme.txt

 attached to the post/page.
 NextGen galleries uses its own [nggallery] etc. shortcodes that function outside of the WordPress [gallery] shortcode.

+= I've set my gallery to remove Lightbox effects, but they are still coming up.
+Why? =

+Your Lightbox javascript may be running after the WP Gallery Custom Links javascript.
+This may cause the Lightbox effect to be applied after the WP Gallery Custom Links script attempts to remove it.
+Try moving your Lightbox javascript above the WP Gallery Custom Links javascript.
+Note that you may need to add your Lightbox script as a dependency for WP Gallery Custom Links to make sure WP Gallery Custom Links runs after it.

+= When I enable the plugin, the styling on my gallery changes.
+Why? =

+The way the plugin works requires the gallery generation code to be run twice.
+This may result in it being labeled as "#gallery-2" instead of "#gallery-1."
+Check your HTML and CSS for these changes and adjust accordingly.

 == Screenshots ==

 1. The additional WP Gallery Custom Link fields.